romannep/raa/README.md

 Arpeggiator and Auto Accompaniment for keys for Mainstage

-## Arpeggiator
+## Arpeggiator (rarp.js)

-- Starts, when you press 3+ keys
+- Starts, when pressed 3+ keys
-- Plays pattern
-- Stops, if keys released
+- Plays entire pattern, do not stop if keys released
+- Stops after pattern played one
+- While playing, stops when pressed another 3+ keys and starts playing new pattern

 You specify:
 - note number in chord to play